dalealleshouse/algorithms/data_structures/README.md

 There are three important decisions when designing a hash table.

 1. How to generate hash codes from keys
-1. How to compress the hash code into a number between 0 and the number of bucket
+1. How to compress hash codes into a number between 0 and the count of buckets
 1. How many buckets (the length of the array).
 This decision has implications on maximum load and resizing.